-In order to meet state certification requirements, an additional and more extensive FBI check is required prior to the senior year for undergraduate teacher education students, or in June for MAT students.
+In order to meet state certification requirements, an additional and more extensive FBI check is required prior to the senior year for undergraduate teacher education students.
 Students must show a clear record and no offenses that would make them ineligible for professional certification in order to be placed in an internship.